WCS director search shifts into high gear

-Wilson County Schools search for a new director is ramping up as a series of community meetings kicks off Monday and the application period has closed.
+Wilson County Schools search for a new director is ramping up as a series of community meetings kicked off Monday and the application period has closed.

 WCS Deputy Director Rebecca Owens said 12 people have applied for the position, which leads a school district with nearly 19,000 students and more than 2,000 employees.
 It is also one of the best performing districts in the state, is rapidly growing, and had two of its 22 schools destroyed by a tornado in 2020.

-Other than their names, details about the candidates were not available, as Owens said with the district office closed by the weather, she was unable to provide more information.
+Other than their names, details about the candidates were not available, as Owens said with the district office closed by the weather on Friday, she was unable to provide more information.
 Two of the candidates are WCS employees.

 They, and the rest of the candidates, are: